James L. Graham: Education and career

-Born in Columbus, Ohio, Graham received a Bachelor of Arts degree from Ohio State University in 1962 and a Juris Doctor from Ohio State University College of Law that same year.
+Graham was born in Columbus, Ohio.
+He received a Bachelor of Arts degree from Ohio State University in 1962 and a Juris Doctor from Ohio State University College of Law that same year.
 He was thereafter in private practice in Columbus until 1986.

 Federal judicial service

 On August 15, 1986, Graham was nominated by President Ronald Reagan to a seat on the United States District Court for the Southern District of Ohio vacated by Judge Robert Morton Duncan.
 Graham was confirmed by the United States Senate on September 25, 1986, and received his commission the following day.
-He served as Chief Judge from 2003 to 2004, assuming senior status on August 31, 2004.
+He served as chief judge from 2003 to 2004, assuming senior status on August 31, 2004.

 Notable case

-Like many district judges on senior status, Graham occasionally serves with the Court of Appeals on a rotating basis.
-While serving with the Sixth Circuit Court of Appeals, he supplied a dissenting opinion on a decision upholding the Patient Protection and Affordable Care Act mandate to purchase health insurance.
+Like many district judges on senior status, Graham occasionally serves with the court of appeals on a rotating basis.
+While serving with the Sixth Circuit, he supplied a dissenting opinion on a decision upholding the Patient Protection and Affordable Care Act mandate to purchase health insurance.